-4.2.1.1 The southern North Sea has been identified as a region with historically high levels of shipping and military aviation activity and vessel/aircraft loss.
-The survival of ship and aircraft wrecks in the Hornsea Three marine archaeology study area depends on a range of factors, including the age and construction material of any wreck.

-- 4.2.1.2 With respect to shipwrecks, there is a dearth of charted wrecks pre-dating the late 18th century in or near the regional marine archaeology study area.
+- The southern North Sea has been identified as a region with historically high levels of shipping and 4.2.1.1 military aviation activity and vessel/aircraft loss.
+The survival of ship and aircraft wrecks in the Hornsea Three marine archaeology study area depends on a range of factors, including the age and construction material of any wreck. - 4.2.1.2 With respect to shipwrecks, there is a dearth of charted wrecks pre-dating the late 18th century in or near the regional marine archaeology study area.
 The majority of known shipwrecks are iron and steel vessels dating from the 19th and 20th centuries.
-As has been made clear above, this over-representation of more recent wrecks in the record of known and charted sites is the result not only of the nature of their construction, but also the method in which wrecks were recorded in the past. - 4.2.1.3 The locations of pre-early 20th century offshore wrecks were often difficult to ascertain.
+As has been made clear above, this overrepresentation of more recent wrecks in the record of known and charted sites is the result not only of the nature of their construction, but also the method in which wrecks were recorded in the past. - 4.2.1.3 The locations of pre-early 20th century offshore wrecks were often difficult to ascertain.
 Since the UKHO was given responsibility in 1913 for conducting routine seabed obstruction surveys, large numbers of wrecks have been located and charted offshore.
-The bulk of these date to within the last 150 years and have been located because of their size and iron or steel construction, which makes such wrecks more likely to be identified during remote sensing surveys (Parham, 2007). - 4.2.1.4 The preponderance of iron and steel wrecks in the record probably masks the presence of earlier shipwrecks, which are of potentially great archaeological interest.
+The bulk of these date to within the last 150 years and have been located because of their size and iron or steel construction, which makes such wrecks more likely to be identified during remote sensing surveys (Parham, 2007). - The preponderance of iron and steel wrecks in the record probably masks the presence of earlier 4.2.1.4 shipwrecks, which are of potentially greater archaeological interest.
 Compared to iron and steel wrecks, wooden shipwrecks tend to be older, smaller and to have carried less ferrous material.
-They also tend to break up more quickly than iron and steel wrecks and are thus more likely to be scattered, dispersed and have a generally lower physical profile on the seabed.
+They also tend to break up more guickly than iron and steel wrecks and are thus more likely to be scattered, dispersed and have a generally lower physical profile on the seabed.
 Consequently, they are less likely to be located by geophysical survey.
-As indicated above, some of the unconfirmed potential geophysical anomalies may represent such older shipwrecks. - 4.2.1.5 These earlier wrecks are potentially the most archaeologically important and there should be an ongoing recognition of the potential to encounter currently unknown or unrecorded shipwrecks, and mechanisms put in place to ensure the prompt reporting and avoidance of undue damage to any such discoveries. - 4.2.1.6 No specific aircraft wrecks have been identified within the Hornsea Three marine archaeology study area, but from the evidence presented above it is clear that these wrecks should be expected.
+As indicated above, some of the unconfirmed potential geophysical anomalies may represent such older shipwrecks. - 4.2.1.5 These earlier wrecks are potentially the most archaeologically important and there should be an ongoing recognition of the potential to encounter currently unknown or unrecorded shipwrecks. - 4.2.1.6 Other than the German aircraft which crashed at Weybourne on 3 May 1941 and was apparently removed at the time, no specific aircraft wrecks have been identified within the Hornsea Three marine archaeology study area, but from the evidence presented above it is clear that these wrecks should be expected.
 There are for example some high magnetic response anomalies within the Hornsea Three offshore cable corridor without associated wreck records, which may represent aircraft of this date.